 ‘I would recommend a third of the budget goes towards storage,’ advises interior designer, Monita Cheung.

 ‘If you invest well, furniture can easily become the main focal point.
-A key piece in every bathroom is a basin – therefore incorporating under-counter furniture is essential.’
+A key piece in every bathroom is a basin, therefore incorporating under-counter furniture is essential.’

-A jumbo drawer base unit provides storage for large towels and tall bottles, while a sleek mirror cabinet can be used to hide the electric toothbrush/shaver, keeping surfaces clear.
+There are many different bathroom vanity ideas that will create ample storage.
+For example, a jumbo drawer base unit provides storage for large towels and tall bottles, while a sleek mirror cabinet can be used to hide the electric toothbrush/shaver, keeping surfaces clear.

 If there’s money left, a tall storage unit is always handy, especially if it can be semi-recessed into a stud wall to provide really deep storage but with a sleek exterior.’